1. Introduction to Tajima Embroidery Machines

 9.4 Q: What maintenance routines are recommended for optimal performance?

-A: Regular maintenance is crucial.
-Lubricate the rotary hook every 3–4 hours of sewing, clean the thread trimming area with compressed air, and wipe down key components weekly.
-Follow the manufacturer’s guidelines for periodic greasing and drive system cleaning to keep your machine running smoothly.
+A: Lubricate the rotary hook every 3–4 hours of sewing, clean the trimming area with compressed air, and follow periodic greasing and drive-system cleaning to keep performance consistent.

 9.5 Q: Can Tajima machines handle thick or specialty fabrics?